 Gas bottle refills are a part of life

-We’ve stuck with Swap N Go for now, and just refill them at various points along the way, as needed.
+We’ve stuck with Swap N Go bottles for now, and just refill them at various points along the way where possible.
+If the bottles get old, we’ll swap them for new ones, as needed, but its pretty clear that refilling gas bottles is cheaper and better than swap n go.

 What do you do for gas bottle refills?